Brazoria County Clerk

 REGISTER TO VOTE

-For more information go the the State Website. https://www.votetexas.gov/register-to-vote/you-must-register-by.html or contact Brazoria County Voter Registration.
+For information on how to register to vote visit VoteTexas.gov or contact Brazoria County Voter Registration.

-To vote in an election, you must be registered to vote at least 30 days before the election date.
-To change your name or address, a completed and signed application is also required at least 30 days before the election date.
+To be eligible to vote in Brazoria County, you must be registered to vote at least 30 days before the upcoming election date.

 Confirm your Voter Registration Status